Agriculture and fisheries

 Objectives for Belgium

 One of the specific features of Belgian agriculture is the peri-urban nature of the agricultural areas.
 In our country with its high demographic concentration, agricultural land use faces competition from housing, industrial areas and road infrastructure, even in the countryside.
-This implies an upward pressure on land prices that is difficult to sustain, especially for young farmers who are starting activities and who have to face significant investments in their farms.
+This implies an upward pressure on land prices that is difficult to sustain, especially for young farmers who are starting activities and who have to make significant investments in their farms.
 Moreover, compared to other sectors, income from agricultural activity is low and working conditions (number of hours worked, harsh working conditions,…) are less favourable, which can easily discourage people from taking to farming as a profession.
 For this reason, the CAP financial support in Belgium is being directed specifically to investments in agricultural holdings and to the setting-up of young farmers.

 Objectives for Belgium